 Drawbacks of the Taproot System

-The main drawback of the taproot system is that it is so deep in the soil, that it can be very hard to dig and lift a taproot plant.
+It is so deep in the soil that it can be very hard to dig and lift a taproot plant.
 For a suitable example, you can take dandelions in the yard.